Ventura Home Group’s commitment to our clients

 - other companies or individuals who assist us in providing products and services to you

-- professional service providers and advisors who perform functions on our behalf, such as lawyers
+- professional service providers and advisors who perform functions on our behalf.

 - medical providers including medical and rehabilitation practitioners for assessing insurance claims; and